-Prior to pursuing my education, I cooked for two years in several restaurants specializing in Malaysian and international cuisine.
+Before pursuing his education, Nigel was a cook for two years in several restaurants specializing in Malaysian and international cuisine.

 " Food is not rational, food is culture, habit craving and identity".